 - 1. Go to System > Storage. - 2.
-Click Add network storage under Network storage. - 3.
+Click + Add network storage under Network storage. - 3.
 Type the IP address of the host server. - 4.
 Type the name of the shared location on the host server under Network share. - 5.
 Type the username and password. - 6.
-Select the SMB version or leave it on Auto. - Select Add share even if connection fails if you experience temporary connection issues, or if the share is not yet 7. configured. - 8.
+Select the SMB version or leave it on Auto. - 7.
+Select Add share without testing if you experience temporary connection issues, or if the share is not yet configured. - 8.
 Click Add.